Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

-For the further analysis, we assume that the correlation matrix $\FM C$ is such that for any positive definite matrices $\M X$ and $\M Y$, the matrices $\FM C : \M X$ and $\FM C^{\,T} : \M Y$ are strictly positive-definite, excluding $N_{\rm triv}$ trivial degrees of freedom.
-This assumption is essential and posits that the disorder introduced by the correlation matrix $\FM C$ influences all $N_{\rm dof}'$ non-trivial degrees of freedom and all $N_{\rm b}$ bonds (at the same time, the matrix $\FM C$ may be highly sparse).
+For the further analysis, we assume that the correlation matrix $\FM C$ is such that for any positive-definite matrices $\M X$ and $\M Y$, the matrices $\FM C : \M X$ and $\FM C^{\,T} : \M Y$ are strictly positive definite, excluding $N_{\rm triv}$ trivial degrees of freedom.
+This assumption is essential and posits that the disorder introduced by the correlation matrix $\FM C$ influences all $N_{\rm dof}'$ nontrivial degrees of freedom and all $N_{\rm b}$ bonds (at the same time, the matrix $\FM C$ may be highly sparse).
 In this case, the map $\M X \mapsto \FM T : \FM R : \M X$ preserves the positive-definiteness of the matrix $\M X$ in the subspace of nontrivial degrees of freedom.
 For such maps, which preserve the cone of positive-definiteness, the Perron–Frobenius theorem is applicable \cite{Ajanki-stability-matrix-dyson-2019}.
-It implies that the largest eigenvalue, denoted by $θ_0$, is non-degenerate and the corresponding basis matrix $\M S^{(0)}$ can be chosen to be positive semidefinite, having $N_{\rm dof}'$ positive eigenvalues and $N_{\rm triv}$ zero eigenvalues.
+It implies that the largest eigenvalue, denoted by $θ_0$, is nondegenerate and the corresponding basis matrix $\M S^{(0)}$ can be chosen to be positive semidefinite, having $N_{\rm dof}'$ positive eigenvalues and $N_{\rm triv}$ zero eigenvalues.

 Taking the inverse of the Dyson-Schwinger equations (\ref{eq:G1}), (\ref{eq:G-star}), and multiplying them by $\MG$ and $\MGs$ with the double contraction, we obtain